 In this webinar, PowerFilm's Research and Development Engineer, Sam Jones, discusses how simple prototyping with indoor light energy harvesting can be.
 It covers the power consumption of common sensors and wireless devices and how they can be configured to run on ambient light energy.
 Sam discusses how to find the right tools to make prototyping easy and what charge circuitry options are available for final products.

 The presentation summarizes how to start prototyping into three simple steps.

 1) Identify a device to power with solar energy harvesting.

 2) Identify the tools needed (Development Kits).

 Self-Sustaining IoT Devices

-PowerFilm's Research and Development Engineer, Sam Jones, talks about what energy harvesting is, why it is important in the IoT space and puts the power you can expect from different energy harvesting methods into context.
-He also provides an overview of different methods, including thermoelectric, piezoelectric, radio frequency and photovoltaic and the positive and negative aspects of each method.
+PowerFilm's Research and Development Engineer, Sam Jones, talks about what energy harvesting is, why it is vital in the IoT space, and the power you can expect from different energy harvesting methods.
+He also provides an overview of different methods, including thermoelectric, piezoelectric, radio frequency, and photovoltaic, and the positive and negative aspects of each method.

 Powering IoT Using Low-Light Solar